fxbox/foxbox/components/thinkerbell/README.md

 ### Oven safety

-> When I leave the house, if the oven is on, send me a message.
+> When I leave the house, if the oven is on, send me a message and
+> sound a pre-recorded message on the speaker close to the door.

 Input devices:
 * something that will tell the FoxBox that nobody is home.
 Perhaps an door-opened detector.
 Perhaps the owner's cellphone;
 * the oven's on/off state.

-Output device:
+Output devices:
-* message sender (using Firefox Accounts rather than a real IoT device, but we should be able to behave as if it was)
+* message sender (using Firefox Accounts rather than a real IoT device, but we should be able to behave as if it was);
+* device that can play sound.

+Additional note:
+* do we want to send an entire sound file to the sound-playing device?

 ### Light setter